Prashant200999/Pull_request/README.md

 ## Usage

-1. **Update the AWS Connection**: Ensure that your OpenOps AWS connection (`<aws-account>`) is correctly set with valid credentials or IAM Role.
+1. **Configure AWS Connection**: Ensure AWS credentials or IAM Role with required permissions are properly set in OpenOps connection.
-2. **Configure IAM Role**: Apply the Trust and Permissions policies provided.
+2. **Configure Slack Channels**: Make sure Slack tokens and channel IDs are correctly configured.
-3. **Deploy Workflow**: Import the exported JSON into your OpenOps environment.
+3. **Import Workflow**: Upload the exported JSON into your OpenOps environment.
-4. **Monitor Results**:
-   - Slack notifications in channel `C08LZL63FB9`
-   - OpenOps table named **"Under-utilized EIPs"**
+4. **Monitor**: Check Slack for approval requests and notifications; view the Stopped EC2 Instances table for updated instance statuses.
 ---

 ## Conclusion

-This workflow automates the release of EIPs previously marked for deletion, helps reduce AWS costs, and ensures traceability through OpenOps table updates and Slack alerts.
-You can further extend this workflow to include approval steps or cost-tracking metrics.
+This workflow provides a streamlined, auditable process for managing stopped EC2 instances through team approval and tagging.
+It helps optimize AWS spend and maintain operational transparency.
+You can extend it with automatic cleanup actions or integrate it into broader cost governance frameworks.